percona/everest-doc/docs/secure/Idp_integration.md

 Percona Everest uses [OpenID Connect](https://auth0.com/docs/authenticate/protocols/openid-connect-protocol){:target="_blank"} (OIDC) Protocol to integrate with external Identity Providers (IdP).

+!!! info "Important"
+    To integrate IdP with Percona Everest, first, [install Percona Everest](../install/installEverest.md) and then [configure OIDC](#configure-oidc-on-the-providerss-side) on the IdP's side as well as the [Percona Everest side](#configure-oidc-on-percona-everest-side).

 ## Configure OIDC on the providers's side

 - **Proof Key for Code Exchange (PKCE)**: When setting up the Provider side, it's important to configure an application specifically for [PKCE](https://auth0.com/docs/get-started/authentication-and-authorization-flow#authorization-code-flow-with-proof-key-for-code-exchange-pkce-){:target="_blank"} authorization.